sgmurphy/wordpress-plugins/wp-ultimate-csv-importer/Readme.txt

 = How to export WP Users? =

 Make sure the export addon is installed and activated in WordPress.
 Then, navigate to the plugin export tab to export WP Users.
-You can also import user if you've installed the user import addon.
+You can also import users if you've installed the Users import addon.

+= How to import any XML or CSV file to WordPress? =

+Import any XML or CSV file into WordPress can be done easily with the right tool.
+First install the WordPress Importer such as Ultimate CSV Importer plugin.
+Prepare your import file and make sure all the necessary columns are included and filled.
+Visit the plugin page and upload your file.
+Choose post type, start mapping the file fields and hit import if you feel satisfied with the process.